 You must decide where and what you want to study, which can be quite time consuming and requires preparation time.

 Don’t forget the unique opportunity you have to learn more about the country and university you plan to go to from exchange students from the partner university who are currently studying at KI.

 The application form is available only online.
 You will be able to upload all the necessary documents to apply for exchange studies (CV, transcript of records, motivation letter and if applicable research experience) on our online database.
 The link to the application database can be found higher up in this page.

 What to Include in Your Application

-From January 2022 the application form is available only online.
+From January 2022 the application form is only available online.

 Curriculum Vitae (CV) in English

 Your CV should be well written and easy to understand.
 You do not need to send any supporting documentation, but should be prepared to produce it on request.
 A recommended CV site is Europass CV.

 A "Transcript of Records" in English from the Ladok register should be included in your application.
 It can be obtained by yourself directly from "Ladok on Web".
 No stamp or signature is required on this document.